dzikoysk/reposilite/README.md

 # NanoMaven [![Build Status](https://travis-ci.org/dzikoysk/NanoMaven.svg?branch=master)](https://travis-ci.org/dzikoysk/NanoMaven)
 Lightweight repository manager for Maven artifacts.
 It a simple solution to replace managers like Nexus and Artifactory.
-As a successor of NanoMaven, you should also checkout the [Reposilite](https://github.com/panda-lang/reposilite) - enhanced repository management software mainly dedicated for Maven artifacts.
+As a successor of NanoMaven, you should also check the [Reposilite](https://github.com/panda-lang/reposilite) - enhanced repository management software mainly dedicated for Maven artifacts.

 #### Download
 Releases: [GitHub Downloads](https://github.com/dzikoysk/NanoMaven/releases)